KYPHOSIS TREATMENT

 Step-Off Deformities

-Step-off deformities, where one vertebra is displaced relative to another, may be palpable in cases of spondylolisthesis or fractures.
+Step-off deformities, where one vertebra becomes displaced relative to another, and felt in cases of spondylolisthesis or fractures.
 These deformities can contribute to the kyphotic curvature.

 Range of Motion (ROM) Testing

 ROM testing evaluates the flexibility and mobility of the spine.
-The patient is asked to perform various movements, such as bending forward, backward, and to the sides, to assess the degree of spinal flexibility.
+The doctor will ask the patient to perform various movements, such as bending forward, backward, and to the sides, to assess the degree of spinal flexibility.

 Thoracic Flexibility